AABoyles/bioseq-js/README.md

 ## History

 In an online conversation, Istvan Albert was complaining he could not find a good Smith-Waterman implementation in Javascript.
-[Heng Li](https://github.com/lh3) thought he could write one over night by porting [ksw.c](https://github.com/lh3/bwa/blob/master/ksw.c) to javascript.
+[Li Heng](https://github.com/lh3) thought he could write one over night by porting [ksw.c](https://github.com/lh3/bwa/blob/master/ksw.c) to javascript.
 It took longer than he planned because he found a couple of subtle bugs in ksw.c.
 And while he was porting the C code to javascript, he realized that it is not that difficult to merge local and banded global alignments in one function.
 Achieving that also took extra time.

 The end product is a fast and lightweight javascript library for affine-gap local and banded global pairwise alignment.
 With a modern Javascript engine, it is not much slower than a non-SSE C implementation.

+This repository adapted Li's original algorithm for [release on NPM](https://www.npmjs.com/package/bioseq).
+Li did all the hard work, and we owe him a large debt of gratitude for it.

 ## Public Domain

 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in the public domain within the United States, and copyright and related rights in